Impact-Site-Verification: 59dd913e-d960-427c-8346-c2264d98dcae

 • Failing to return security deposit within 14 days

-• Including unenforceable clauses
+• Including prohibited clauses in the lease agreement

 Helpful Tips